DoctorWkt/CSCvon8/journal.md

 ## Tue 23 Apr 13:46:21 AEST 2019

-minsky.s now runs on the TTL verilog version but print_str.s nor print_indir_str.s run properly yet.
-All the clc source code files run on the TTL verilog version.
+minsky.s now runs on the TTL Verilog version but print_str.s nor print_indir_str.s run properly yet.
+All the clc source code files run on the TTL Verilog version.
 So I really do hope that it's the microcode now.

 And now print_str.s runs, and print_indir_str.s nearly runs properly!
 The latter would indicate that it's the LIA instruction that needs some work.